sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/ux_style_guide.md

 **Write actionable and descriptive errors**

 Most users aren't experts in the subject of your extension.
-If the user did something wrong, point out what your extension noticed, what it expected, and what the user can do to fix or work around the problem.
+If the user did something wrong, be sure to mention in the error messaging what your extension noticed, what it expected, and what the user can do to fix or work around the problem.